To articulate the importance of evaluating professionalism.

 Now let's assume that Lucy—for whatever reason—decides to obey Dr. Wong's directive to not tell the patient.
 What would happen next?
 Lucy would not get in trouble and eventually the patient would be told by one of the attending doctors.
 The patient might still be upset that people (including the student) knew and did not tell her.
 An attending doctor would likely be able to effectively manage the patient's emotional reaction and would be able to answer her questions about diagnostic and prognostic possibilities and create a mutually agreeable management plan.

 What does this have to do with evaluation?
 What if you had to evaluate Lucy, and she had decided not to tell the patient about the x-ray result?
-If you feel that ...
+If you ...